What is a Linear Foot and How to Calculate It

 Linear feet differ from square feet and cubic feet, though.
 And whether you’re measuring your yard, your moving truck, or the length of your fence, it’s important to know how and when to use these different measurements.
 Taking proper measurements is also an essential part of filling out a home inventory for your moving company.

-Keep reading to learn all there is to know about linear feet, square feet, and cubic feet.
-Along the way, we’ll also throw in a few conversion charts to help with all the math you’ll need to correctly measure your stuff.
+Here's all there is to know about linear feet, square feet, and cubic feet.
+Along the way, we’ll also throw in a few conversion charts to help with all the math you’ll need to measure your stuff correctly.

 How to measure and calculate a linear foot